eaago/backend-projects/Task Tracker/README.md

 A simple, terminal-based task tracker written in Python.
 Manage tasks with statuses (`todo`, `in-progress`, `done`), store them to a JSON file, and interact through a command-line interface.

+Project specs can be found in [Task Tracker CLI](https://roadmap.sh/projects/task-tracker).

 ---

 ## Features